 Joining the Organ Donor Registry

 When you add your name to the Michigan Organ Donor Registry, you can donate your kidneys to someone in need after you die.
-What’s more, every organ donor can save up to eight lives – an incredible legacy that can profoundly impact the lives of recipients and their loved ones.
+Moreover, every organ donor can save up to eight lives – an incredible legacy that can profoundly impact the lives of recipients and their loved ones.

-If you need more information regarding living kidney donation, you can visit the Transplant Living website or contact the transplant hospital caring for your loved one.
+If you need more information regarding living kidney donation, visit the Transplant Living website or contact the transplant hospital caring for your loved one.